 - The child’s device has no internet connection (Wi-Fi or mobile data is off).

-The best solution is to wait for your child’s phone to be turned back on or reconnected to the internet.
-If you have access to the device, a simple restart device and re-opening the FlashGet Kids app usually fixes the issue.
+The best solution is to wait for the child’s phone to restart or reconnect to the internet.
+If you have access to the child’s device, you can assist with this step: reboot your child’s device and reopen the FlashGet Kids app to help the service function better.

 - If your child’s phone isn’t with you, you can complete these steps only after you have your child’s device.